Good news: kids don't have to sit still. Around super bowl season, we learned about Leroy Nieman. The children threw footballs to get in the spirit!

 Kids will experience a variety of mediums and projects!
 Lessons will be inspired by classic and current artists.

-To sign up for an 8 week session, go to the "Register" page.
+To sign up for the current session, go to the "Register" page.
 You can also call or text Art Time for Kids with any questions at 540-842-6250.

 Scroll down to see lessons for a typical session!